 Football weekends are a big deal especially with Florida’s strong alumni base and national appeal (if they are playing well, you will see ESPN’s College GameDay broadcast at least once from campus.
 That may include UF’s most famous quarterback, Tim Tebow.

-The biggest rivalries where it is tough to score a ticket will be the September 8th game against Kentucky, the September 22nd game against Tennessee and the October 6th game against LSU.
-Florida’s first home game will be against Charleston Southern on September 1st.
-With a new coach, expectations are high for the Gators (or at least better than last year).
+The biggest rivalries where it is tough to score a ticket will be the September 21st game against Tennessee, the October 5th game against Auburn (and Homecoming) and the November 9th game against Vanderbilt.
+Florida’s first game of the season is actually in Orlando on August 24th against the University of Miami.
+This game should sell out considering the longtime rivalry that has existed over the years.
+The Gator’s first home game in The Swamp will be against the UT Martin Skyhawks (that’s Tennessee) on September 7th.
+After a better-than-expected season, expectations are once again high for the Gators (they usually are).
 But as a longtime Gator Alumni, “In all kinds of weather, we all stick together” and experiencing a Gator game is well worth the visit.
-You could try to scalp a ticket outside of the stadium (read about my experience here), or you could buy on Stubhub.
+You could try to scalp a ticket outside of the stadium (read about my experience here), or you could buy on StubHub.
 Yes, they are pricey but at least you’ll know where your seats are.
 The better the Gators do, the higher the prices are.
 You could take your chances but prices are based on supply, demand and a winning season.

 Have U Heard that UF has a Clear Bag Policy for football games?
 I have been at many games at The Swamp over the past few years, and always, there is a student or a parent with a handbag, backpack, or camera bag in their possession.
 Very small clutches measuring 4.5” x 6.5” (about the size of a hand) are allowed.
 There is nothing worse than being denied admission, especially close to the start time of a game.
 So your choice is to go store it in your car (an invitation to have it stolen).
 UF does not have a place to check items at the gates.
 You can find some great UF personalized ones on Etsy.